vevv/subby/README.md

 ## Language specific fixing

-As of 0.3.6, both `CommonIssuesFixer` and `SDHStripper` support a language parameter.
+As of 0.3.6, both `CommonIssuesFixer` and `SDHStripper` support a language parameter, which accepts a BCP47 language code.

 It's currently unused, but will be enable language-specific fixes in the future.

 **It is highly recommended for every script to pass it for future use.**